 ISS provides proxy research and vote recommendations, not voting decisions.
-The ultimate voting decision for each resolution at a company meeting remains the responsibility of the client.
+The ultimate voting decision for each resolution at every company meeting remains the responsibility of the client.
 Our Governance Research & Voting service allows for client choice throughout the voting process.

-Clients select their voting policy either by creating a custom policy or selecting from our proprietary benchmark and/or specialty voting policies; receive research reports that detail the vote recommendations based on the selected voting policy(ies); and have access to ProxyExchange ("PX"), ISS' proprietary platform through which investor clients access, review, and vote their proxies.
-Clients using PX can flag meetings or votes for further review, including based on their own screening criteria; execute votes contrary to vote recommendations flowing from their selected voting policy(ies); and, notably, change any vote already cast, up to the ballot distributors vote cut-off deadline.
-In short, if a client determines it is warranted, they can cancel and change their proxy vote at any time before the voting cut-off date.
+Clients select their voting policy either by creating a custom policy or selecting from our proprietary benchmark and/or specialty voting policies; clients receive research reports that detail the vote recommendations based on the selected voting policy(ies); and have access to ProxyExchange ("PX"), ISS' proprietary platform.
+For more on PX, please see the dedicated section below.

 ISS' clients use our systems, research, and vote recommendations in a variety of ways.
 Oftentimes, we are one of many resources that an institutional investor may use in arriving at their voting decisions.
 For example, some institutional investors have internal research or stewardship teams that conduct proprietary research or engagement and use ISS research as an additional input to supplement their own work.
 Some ISS clients use ISS research as a screening tool to identify non-routine meetings or proposals or as a flag for engagement or further research.
-A number of our clients use the services of two or more providers.
+As noted earlier, some investors use the services of two or more providers.
 Accordingly, subscribing clients may ultimately decide to vote differently from the recommendations provided by ISS in any particular situation.